 - Consider membership in departmental academic honor societies, such as Beta Beta Beta (biology) or the Pre-Dental Students Club.

-- Past program participants have attended dental school at institutions including the University of North Carolina at Chapel Hill, East Carolina University, Howard University, New York University, Medical College of Virginia, University of Maryland, and University of Kentucky.
+- Past participants have attended dental school at institutions including the University of North Carolina at Chapel Hill, East Carolina University, Howard University, New York University, Medical College of Virginia, University of Maryland, and University of Kentucky.

-Students interested in the pre-dentistry second major will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) during the freshman year.
+Students interested in the pre-dentistry interest track will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) during the freshman year.
 For a competitive application, students should demonstrate experience shadowing dentists, volunteering or working in a dental or service setting, and extracurricular activities that show a history of service.
 Dental schools also require students to have hobbies or jobs which require hand-eye coordination and fine motor skills, as those are essential in the field of dentistry.